Local Survivability for Microsoft Teams Phone System – Beyond Using Your Mobile Phone

 - Ribbon’s SBCs also enable internal calls to be placed via the users 10-digit phone number.

-As of July 2021, SBA services are supported on Microsoft Teams Windows desktop and Microsoft Teams macOS desktop, but not on Teams phones or the Teams mobile client.
+Recently, Microsoft extended SBA services to include desktop phones, in addition to Microsoft Teams Windows desktop and Microsoft Teams macOS desktop.
+Teams' mobile clients are not yet supported.
 Currently, the SBA does not support Teams emergency location services (here is a great video on Teams emergency location /E911 services), however, the Ribbon SBC will recognize a 911 call during an outage, prioritize it, and apply any ELIN policies.
 Of course, Microsoft may choose to make enhancements to the SBA services periodically, and here is a great resource to get the latest updates.